 Recessed kitchen cabinets are popular for their strength and practicality as well as their visual appeal.
 The panel protects the door from dents and scratches and makes cleaning easier because there are fewer surface spots for dust and filth to accumulate.

-Recessed panel cabinets, as the name suggests, feature a panel that is pushed back or recessed into the framing.
+Recessed panel cabinets, as the name suggests, feature a panel that is pushed back into the framing.
 This kitchen cabinet door style can provide your kitchen with a more contemporary aesthetic, and it can also be rather eye-catching when applied in a complementary color or accentuating material.

 Flat Center Panel Door Design